logo phplogo phpmin

 The best Field bets are the Place and Place to Lose bets on low payout rolls, but be careful.

-• Place to Lose Bet: A Place to Lose bet allows you to win if the shooter rolls a 7 before the place number you bet on.
+• A Place to Lose Bet: A Place to Lose Bet allows you to win if the shooter rolls a seven before the place number you bet on.
 The house advantage is 1.82%

-The payout on a Big 6 or Big 8 is even money, but they catapult the house edge to 9%.
+The payout on a Big Six or Big 8 is even money, but they catapult the house edge to 9%.
 These are foolishly risky bets.

 • Buy and Lay Bets

-Although Buy and Lay bets pay even money, they are charged a commission of 5%.
+Although buy-and-lay bets pay even money, they are charged a 5% commission.
 Stay away.

 • Proposition Bets

-All the Proposition Bets entice with big payouts, but they also come with the highest house advantage (ranging from 5% to 16.66%).
-This is especially true on the Hard Ways bets.
+Big payouts entice all the proposition bets but also come with the highest house advantage (ranging from 5% to 16.66%).
+It is especially true on the Hard Ways bets.
 You are simply throwing away money for the thrill of a potential big payout.

 The Best Craps Betting Strategy

-When all the online craps tips are put together, the best craps betting strategy for any player, beginner to expert, falls into five basic tips.
+When all the online craps tips are put together, the best craps betting strategy for any player, beginner to expert, falls into five essential tips.

 2. Wrong Way bets (Don’t Pass, Don’t Come) will pay off a little bit more over the long run than Right Way bets (Pass, Come) at any odds you lay or take.